gardener/gardener/docs/usage/custom-dns-config.md

 ## Node Local DNS

-The [custom DNS configuration](custom-dns-config.md) may not work as expected in conjunction with `NodeLocalDNS`.
+Custom DNS configuration] may not work as expected in conjunction with `NodeLocalDNS`.
-With `NodeLocalDNS`, ordinary dns queries targeted at the upstream DNS servers, i.e. non-kubernetes domains, will not end up at CoreDNS, but will instead be directly sent to the upstream DNS server.
+With `NodeLocalDNS`, ordinary DNS queries targeted at the upstream DNS servers, i.e. non-kubernetes domains, will not end up at CoreDNS, but will instead be directly sent to the upstream DNS server.
 Therefore, configuration applying to non-kubernetes entities, e.g. the `istio.server` block in the [custom DNS configuration](custom-dns-config.md) example, may not have any effect with `NodeLocalDNS` enabled.